REMOTE LEARNING- a message from the teachers...

 - with competitions

-(for example open ended time to complete tasks, siblings ability to help each other, or greater availability of equipment such as weighing scales.)
+- with open ended challenges (for example open ended time to complete tasks, siblings ability to help each other, or greater availability of equipment such as weighing scales.)